Connor Wong Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in the league.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.

-- The Rays have the first-ranked team ERA across all league pitching staffs (1.70).
+- The Rays have a 1.73 team ERA that ranks first among all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (four total, 0.4 per game).
+- Rays pitchers combine to surrender four home runs (0.4 per game), the first-fewest in baseball.

-- The Rays are sending McClanahan (2-0) to the mound to make his third start of the season.
+- Bradley makes his first start of the season for the Rays.

 © 2023 Data Skrive.
 All rights reserved.